Normal Approximation to Binomial Distribution

 - n(1 − p) ≥ 5

-(Where n is the number of trials and p is the probability of success)
+(Where n is the total number of trials and p is the probability of success)

 Setting the Parameters